rewanthtammana/sigstore-the-easy-way/guide/index.md

 Software signing just got easier.
 This guide is an easy way to getting started with software signing & securing software supply chains.

 [Sigstore](https://www.sigstore.dev/) is one of the projects in the community that's actively working towards resolving supply chain security issues.
 The internal working of sigstore components is quite complex, considering the level of protection it provides.
-In the following sections, we get started with sigstore in the easiest way(s) possible.
+In the following sections, we get started with sigstore in the easiest way(s) possible on container images.

 As we are trying to mitigate software supply chain security hacks, we often have to leverage other open-source tools to gather more information & secure the services.
 So, if you encounter non-sigstore toolings in the guide & don't get surprised.